ajthakare/cmpe202/lab4/README.md

     Responsibilities:
     a.
 Keeps track of waiting parties at restaurant;
     b.
-Keep tracks of busy and available tables;
+Keeps tracks of busy and available tables;
     c.
 Sends table availability updates to parties;
     d.
 Receives confirmation/cancellation for table booking from party;